STEPS TO SCREEN TIME SUCCESS

 During this time, it is stressful for parents to know what's best for their student.
 It seems like a lot of screen time just to get their school work done.
 Then, they want to play games or watch videos too.
-Use this guide to set up your student for success with "at home learning".
+Use this helpful guide to set up your student for success with "at home learning".
 We can't get rid of digital devices, but we can make a conscious effort to mitigate the negative effects they can have on our vision.

 STEP 2: HELP AVOID INCREASING NEARSIGHTEDNESS

 Increased time in front of a computer screen can increase your child's chances of becoming nearsighted.
-Not only will those children need glasses into adulthood but with increase nearsightedness there also is an increase risk of sight threatening retinal problems and glaucoma.
-If your child is already nearsighted you may want to consider treatments to help slow the progression.
+Not only will those children need glasses into adulthood, but with increase nearsightedness there also is an increase risk of sight threatening retinal problems and glaucoma.
+If your child is already nearsighted, you may want to consider treatments to help slow the progression.
 Please ask your eye doctor about myopia control at your next appointment.

 SET UP YOUR WORK STATION: